Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - HID Mouse.rst

 Introduction
 ~~~~~~~~~~~~

 In this example, the RTL8722 board emulates a HID mouse connected using BLE.

 Procedure
 ~~~~~~~~~

-Open the example, ``“Files” → “Examples” → “AmebaBLE” → “BLEHIDMouse”``.
+Open the example, ``"Files" → "Examples" → "AmebaBLE" → "BLEHIDMouse"``.

 |image01|

 Upload the code and press the reset button once the upload is finished.

-Immediately after reset, the board will begin BLE advertising as “AMEBA_BLE_HID”.
+Immediately after reset, the board will begin BLE advertising as "AMEBA_BLE_HID".
 On your host device, go to the Bluetooth settings menu, scan, and connect to the board.

 You should ensure that the connection process is completed before proceeding.

-On Windows, ensure that any driver installation is finished, and the board shows up in the Bluetooth menu under the “Mouse, keyboard & pen” category.
+On Windows, ensure that any driver installation is finished, and the board shows up in the Bluetooth menu under the "Mouse, keyboard & pen" category.

 |image02|

-On Android, ensure that “Input device” is enabled for the board.
+On Android, ensure that "Input device" is enabled for the board.

 |image03|